Selecting Home Exercise Equipment

 Most cardiovascular equipment offer a variety of features, from increased resistance to heart rate monitoring to programmed workouts individualized to your age and weight.
 Equipment pricing varies widely depending upon construction and features.
 Compare equipment that offers the features that are important to you and your fitness goals.

 - Treadmills.
 Walking or jogging on a treadmill can improve your cardiovascular fitness and muscle tone in your legs.
-Some models add poles to give you moderate upper body conditioning, as well.
-Most allow you to turn up the speed and increase the incline to intensify your workout.
+Most models allow you to turn up the speed and increase the incline to intensify your workout.
 Motor strength ranges from 1.25 horsepower to 4.0 horsepower, but your weight and planned activity (walk, jog, run) affects the motor strength you will require.

 - Elliptical/cross-trainers.
-These machines provide a low impact cardiovascular workout.
-In addition to increasing muscle tone in your legs, some elliptical machines offer upper body conditioning.
+These machines provide a low-impact cardiovascular workout.
+In addition to increasing muscle tone in your legs, some elliptical machines offer upper body conditioning by having handlebars that move.
 Most feature changes in resistance and inclination, as well.

 - Weight machines (home gyms).
 Most home gyms allow you to do a variety of strength-building exercises, including triceps extension, pull down, shoulder press, leg extension, leg curl, chest press, and biceps curl.
 The machines make it easy to set up and change weights.